11 Kinds of Exercise Equipment to Buy for At-Home Workouts

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 The closure of non-essential businesses, like gyms, and stay-at-home mandates during Covid-19 have kept most people indoors.
-For many regular gym-goers, that means taking your workouts inside the home.
+For many regular gym-goers, that means taking your workouts inside the home to maintain your health and fitness.

 Due to limitations on space and equipment, most people will focus on bodyweight exercises for at-home workouts.
 “Bodyweight exercise is a good option because it’s free and you can do it anywhere,” explains Sarah Grooms, trainer on Obé Fitness on demand (which is offering a free month with code: ATHOME), and a personal trainer in New York City.
 “I’m a firm believer that bodyweight exercises help build a strong foundation, and a solid core before adding any equipment.”